-This indicator comes on when the ignition key is turned to the "ACC" or "ON" position.
+This indicator comes on when the ignition key is turned to the "ON" position.
 It goes off after about 6 seconds.
-This means the front seat belt pretensioners are operating properly.
+This means the seat belt pretensioners are operating properly.

-This warning light system monitors the airbag sensor assembly, front airbag sensors, side airbag sensors, front seat belt pretensioner assemblies, inflators, warning light, interconnecting wiring and power sources.
+This warning light system monitors the airbag sensor assembly, front airbag sensors, seat belt pretensioner assemblies, inflators, warning light, interconnecting wiring and power sources.
 (For details, see "Service reminder indicators and warning buzzers" in Section 1-5.)

-The front seat belt pretensioner system mainly consists of the following components and their locations are shown in the illustration.
+The seat belt pretensioner system mainly consists of the following components and their locations are shown in the illustration.

 - 1. Front airbag sensors

-- 2. SRS warning light

-- 3. Front seat belt pretensioner assemblies
+- 2. Seat belt pretensioner assemblies

-- 4. Airbag sensor assembly
+- 3. Airbag sensor assembly

+- 4. SRS warning light

-The front seat belt pretensioners are controlled by the airbag sensor assembly.
+The seat belt pretensioners are controlled by the airbag sensor assembly.
 The airbag sensor assembly consists of a safing sensor and airbag sensor.

-When the front seat belt pretensioners are activated, an operating noise may be heard and a small amount of smoke-like gas may be released.
+When the seat belt pretensioners are activated, an operating noise may be heard and a small amount of smoke-like gas may be released.
 This gas is harmless and does not indicate that a fire is occurring.

-Once the front seat belt pretensioners have been activated, the seat belt retractors remain locked.
+Once the seat belt pretensioners have been activated, the seat belt retractors remain locked.

-Do not modify, remove, strike or open the front seat belt pretensioner assemblies, airbag sensor or surrounding area or wiring.
-Doing any of these may cause sudden operation of the front seat belt pretensioners or disable the system, which could result in death or serious injury.
+Do not modify, remove, strike or open the seat belt pretensioner assemblies, airbag sensor or surrounding area or wiring.
+Doing any of these may cause sudden operation of the seat belt pretensioners or disable the system, which could result in death or serious injury.